 2. A need to demonstrate their “superiority”, through their ability to “fool the boss”;

-3. Their need to belong or just peer pressure, following the lead of the “instigators”;
+3. Their need to belong, or just peer pressure … being led by the “instigators”;

 4. The “thrill” of the game … because they are not really challenged by their work; and

 5. Sometimes it is the only “control” that they feel they have.